fferflo/einx/docs/source/gettingstarted/einsteinnotation.rst

     :func:`einx.vmap` does not know the shape of the function output until the function is invoked, and thus requires specifying the additional constraint ``c2=7``.

-Here, the bracket notation also allows using a shorthand with ``[..|..]``-notation where two expressions are specified jointly:
+The bracket notation also allows using a shorthand with ``[..|..]``-notation where two expressions are specified jointly:

 ..  code::